 DC Comics has had a rough time over recent years with its film offering.
 Up against a powerful Marvel film universe under the stewardship of Disney.
 However, with Shazam DC Comics brings us a film of pure comic book joy.
 Dovetailing coming of age themes, with humour and action in creating a superhero movie full of heart and soul.

-Billy Batson (Angel) is a 14 year old boy desperately searching for his long lost mother; running away from countless foster homes while getting into trouble with the police as he searches for his belonging and identity.
-His life changes forever after a mysterious encounter gives him the ability to transform into a superhero by saying just one word ’Shazam!’.
+Billy Batson (Asher Angel) is a 14-year-old boy desperately searching for his long lost mother.
+His search leading him to run away from countless foster homes.
+While also getting into trouble with the police as he searches for his own belonging and identity.
+However, Billy’s life is about to change forever, as a mysterious encounter gives him the ability to transform into a superhero by saying just one word Shazam!

-Shazam plays clear homage to 1988s Big and Vice Versa within it’s handling of body swap themes and structure.
-While also taking inspiration from more contemporary adult comic films such as Mathew Vaughans 2010 Kick Ass.
-There is an inherent love of DCs characters with beautiful references to Superman and Batman throughout, even playing homage to Superman 2 in the structure of the final battle scenes amongst the Philadelphia skyline.
+Shazam plays mixes its superhero story with a homage to Big and Vice Versa.
+While also taking inspiration from more contemporary adult comic book films such as Mathew Vaughans Kick-Ass.
+However, central to the action there is also a deep love for the DC Comic universe.
+With beautifully structured references to Superman and Batman throughout.
+Even playing homage to Superman 2 in the final battle scenes amongst the Philadelphia skyline.

-Shazam is a film that understands its audience, and provides just the right mix to engage young people and adults alike in its humour, nostalgia and warmth.
+Shazam understands its audience and provides just the right mix of humour, nostalgia and warmth to engage young people and adults alike.
+While leaving you with superhero sized smile.

 Director: David Sandburg